Garllon/ruby-mentorship/lessons/7-revisiting-strings-and-hashes.md

 ## Symbols

-Symbols looks a little bit like Strings: `:hello`, but there are some difference, for example can a symbol not contain any spaces or non alpanumeric characters.
+Symbols looks a little bit like Strings: `:hello`, but there are some differences, for example can a symbol not contain any spaces or non alpanumeric characters.
 So this is not possible:
 ```ruby
 :hello world
 SyntaxError ((irb):25: syntax error, unexpected tIDENTIFIER, expecting end-of-input)